John Tenta: Illness, death and legacy

 Tenta retired from wrestling in 2004 after it was revealed that he had developed bladder cancer and was given a 20% chance to live, assuming he continued with his chemotherapy treatments.
 During his November 18, 2005 interview on WrestleCrap Radio, Tenta announced that a recent radiation dosage did not go as planned, and had no effect on the tumor.
 He also announced that multiple tumors had spread to his lungs.
 On June 7, 2006, Tenta died of bladder cancer, just 15 days shy of his 43rd birthday.
 The first public notice of his death was posted on WWE.com on the same day.
-On the June 9, 2006, edition of SmackDown!, and the June 12, 2006, edition of Raw, WWE showed a bumper that read "RIP 'Earthquake' John Tenta" before each show began.
+On the June 9, 2006, edition of SmackDown!, and the June 12, 2006, edition of Raw, WWE showed a bumper that read "In Memory of 'Earthquake' John Tenta" 1963-2006 before each show began.

-On March 6, 2025, it was announced that Tenta will be posthumously inducted into the 2025 WWE Hall of Fame, alongside his friend and tag team partner Fred Ottman, under their The Natural Disasters gimmmick.
+On March 6, 2025, it was announced that Tenta will be posthumously inducted into the 2025 WWE Hall of Fame, alongside his friend and tag team partner Fred Ottman, under their The Natural Disasters gimmick.
 His daughter Joanna Tenta Sowards and son John Anthony Tenta III joined Ottman for their Hall of Fame induction.